UltraMessaging/mtools/README.md

 ## INTRODUCTION

-This package contains the "msend" and "mdump" tools to aid in testing multicast connectivity and performance.
+This package contains the "msend" and "mdump" tools to aid in testing network connectivity and performance, mostly for multicast.
-You will find herein documentation, the source code and executables built on X86, 64-bit Linux and Windows.
+This repo contains documentation, source code, and executables built on X86, 64-bit Linux and Windows.

-Many organizations are looking to switch their high-speed messaging from TCP to Multicast.
-This can drastically improve their performance in streaming data applications, such as live market data, where you have many subscriber programs.
-However, many corporate network infrastructures provide limited multicast connectivity or are not able to sustain high message rates.
-Even sites that are successfully using multicast with legacy messaging systems encounter problems after an upgrade to a higher-performing messaging layer.

-Fortunately, most modern networking hardware is capable of passing wire-speed multicast with appropriate configuration parameters.
-The key is discovering configuration problems early and diagnosing them.
-The "msend", "mdump", and "mpong" tools can help.
-We at Informatica invite you to use them to evaluate your network's capacity to carry multicast traffic.

 *WARNING*

 If used carelessly,
-the msend tool can produce significant network loading and congestion, to the point of rendering switches and routers virtually non-functional.
+the msend tool can produce significant network loading and congestion.
+We have seen users of these tools render their core network virtually unusable for several minutes, although modern networks are typically not so fragile.
+But even modern networks can be disrupted by the kinds of heavy traffic that "msend" can generate.
 When using large burst counts (-b>500) and/or small pause times (-p<100), make sure to keep the number of bursts (-n)